 To cram more chickens into small spaces, poultry farms use vertical battery cages.
 The wire bottoms don’t give layer hens a comfortable place to roost or stand.
 Furthermore, there’s no way for the animals to escape in the event of a fire or other disaster.

-Feces Fall of Lower Cages Causing Problems
+Feces Fall to Lower Cages Causing Problems

 Since battery cages have wire bottoms, feces fall from the top cages into the bottom cages.
-This is particularly harmful for the layer hens on the bottom of the stack, but feces and urine can also get caught in the feathers of the chickens directly below.
+This is particularly harmful to the layer hens on the bottom of the stack, but feces and urine can also get caught in the feathers of the chickens directly below.
 Bacteria grows and causes disease.

 Male Chicks Are Slaughtered